쉐도잉 연습: ENGLISH SPEECH | ANNE HATHAWAY: Paid Family Leave (English Subtitles) - YouTube로 영어 말하기 배우기

 Far from not being able to afford to have paid parental leave, it seems we can't afford not to.

-Data from the International Men and Gender Equality Survey shows that most fathers report that they would work less if it meant that they could spend more time with their children.
+Apart from the International Men and Gender Equality Survey shows that most fathers report that they would work less if it meant that they could spend more time with their children.

-And picking up on the thread that the prime minister mentioned I'd like to ask: How many of us here today saw our Dads enough growing up?
+And picking up on the thread that the Prime Minister mentioned, I'd like to ask, how many of us here today saw our dads enough growing up?

-How many of you Dads here see your kids enough now?
+How many of you dads here see your kids enough now?

 We need to help each other if we are going to grow.

-Along with UN Women, I am issuing a call to action for countries, companies and institutions globally to step-up and become champions for paid parental leave.
+Along with UN Women, I am issuing a call to action for countries, companies, and institutions globally to step up and become champions for paid parental leave.

-In 2013, provisions for parental leave were in only 66 countries out of 190 UN member states.
+In 2013, provisions for paid parental leave were in only 66 countries out of 190 UN member states.

-All you're going to see a lot of me.
+Oh, you're going to see a lot of me.

 Let us lead by example in creating a world in which women and men are not economically punished for wanting to be parents.

-I don't mean to imply that you need to have children to care about and benefit from this issue — whether or not you have — or want kids, you will benefit by living in a more evolved world with policies not based on gender.
+Whether or not you have or want kids, you will benefit by living in a more evolved world with policies not based on gender.

-We all benefit from living in a more compassionate time where our needs do not make us weak, they make us fully human.
+We all benefit from living in a more compassionate time where our needs do not make us weak.

-Maternity leave, or any workplace policy based on gender, can—at this moment in history—only ever be a gilded cage.
+Maternity leave or any workplace policy based on gender can, at this moment in history, only ever be a gilded cage.

 Though it was created to make life easier for women, we now know it creates a perception of women as being inconvenient to the workplace.

-And it cannot, by definition, serve the reality of a world in which there is more than one type of family.
+We now know it chains men to an emotionally limited path, and it cannot, by definition, serve the reality of a world in which there is more than one type of family.

 Because in the modern world, some families have two daddies.